 The primary function of Mint is budgeting, and it excels at this with features to alert you when bills are due, credit limits being reached and when you’re achieving your pre-determined goals.

 CountAbout is an easy-to-use online personal finance application.
 With no software to install, it is anywhere you have an Internet connection.
 Their platform is stable, secure, and totally private.
-It might be a good alternative to Quicken if you want something cloud-based.
+It might be a good alternative to Quicken if you want a software that is cloud-based.

-This is the only web-based personal finance software that imports data from Quicken and Mint.
-It also has an App and widgets to compare monthly spending.
+This is the only web-based personal bookkeeping software that imports data from Quicken and Mint.
+It also includes an app and widgets to compare monthly spending.

 If you have been frustrated with Quicken, you may want to try CountAbout.
 One reviewer called it “Quicken without the glitches.”